0x90d/videoduplicatefinder/README.md

 # Requirements

 #### Windows user:
 FFmpeg and FFprobe are already included except for AppVeyor builds.
-Otherwise get latest package from https://ffmpeg.zeranoe.com/builds/ and extract ffmpeg.exe and ffprobe into the same directory where VideoDuplicateFinderWindows.exe is placed in.
+Otherwise get latest package from https://ffmpeg.org/download.html and download latest version (I recommend the shared version) and extract ffmpeg.exe and ffprobe into the same directory where VideoDuplicateFinderWindows.exe is placed in.

 #### Linux user:
 Install latest ffmpeg and ffprobe the usual way and verify PATH environment variable is set.
 Also make sure you got **libgdiplus** installed.